The time in which we live

 Published on 26 July 2022 at 12:55

-What is fundamental and what we need to understand concerning living properly our relationship with God, is the time in which we live.
-By the time I which we live, I mean what exactly He requires from us at the present specific time and how do we need to behave and respond to Him.
-This is something very fundamental as of this will depend our relationship with Him and the direction we will take, our growth and also blessings we can obtain.
-When I speak about blessings, I am above all referring to walking in obedience to Him and bearing fruit.
-It might be that God in the specific time in which we live is demanding from us to focus more on obedience to Him, or to move, or stay and endure, to humble, or to repent as also this sermon is dealing with this topic.
-This is all very personal and spiritual.
-We only can understand it by seeking deeper into the scripture and opening our heart in prayer to Him.
-A spiritual discernment will help us to determine what does He want from us and will help us to filter and discern His voice amongst all the voices we hear daily.
-This knowledge and discernment we receive personally from Him.
-A person can help us and guide us, but even to discern and accept properly what the person of God wants to tell us, we need the wisdom which comes from above.
+What is fundamental and what we need to understand concerning living properly in our relationship with God is the time in which we live.
+By the time in which we live, I mean what exactly He requires from us at the present specific time and how we need to behave and respond to Him.
+This is something very fundamental because on this depend our relationship with Him, the direction we will take, our growth, and also the blessings we can obtain.
+When I speak about blessings, I am, above all, referring to spiritual blessings, which consist of walking in obedience to Him and bearing fruit.
+It might be that God, in the specific time in which we live, is demanding from us to focus more on obedience to Him or to move and take action, or stay and endure, humble, or repent.
+This is something personal to each person.
+It is something spiritual that we need to receive from God.
+We can only understand it by seeking deeper into the scripture and opening our hearts in prayer to Him.
+Spiritual discernment will help us to determine what He wants from us and will help us to filter and discern His voice amongst all the voices we hear daily.
+It is a knowledge and discernment we receive personally from Him.
+Another believer can help us and guide us, but even to discern and accept properly what a man of God wants to tell us, we need the wisdom that comes from above.
 (James 1:5, James 3:17)

-In the case of this sermon we will particularly discuss the topic of sin and repentance, and although not all of us might be living in this particular time at the present (as we might be living in different time), it could be something useful as repentance is something that we will be dealing with in many situations in our life.
-With this, I am not promoting the idea that we freely sin and then just use the repentance as something granted and something to sort out the situation in which we live.
-God is indeed a loving Father who forgives, but we need to know that His blood is precious and we were bought with a high price.
+In this case, we will particularly discuss the topic of sin and repentance, and although not all of us might be living in this particular time at present (because we might be living in a different time), it could be something useful as repentance is something that we will be dealing with in many situations in our life.
+With this, I am not promoting the idea that we freely sin and then use repentance as something granted and something to sort out the situation in which we live.
+God is indeed a loving Father who forgives, but we need to know that His blood is precious, and we were bought at a high price.
 We will first look at an example in a story found in Jeremiah 27:12-15

 12 I also spoke to Zedekiah king of Judah according to all these words, saying, “Bring your necks under the yoke of the king of Babylon, and serve him and his people, and live!
 13 Why will you die, you and your people, by the sword, by the famine, and by the pestilence, as the Lord has spoken against the nation that will not serve the king of Babylon?
 14 Therefore do not listen to the words of the prophets who speak to you, saying, ‘You shall not serve the king of Babylon,’ for they prophesy a lie to you; 15 for I have not sent them,” says the Lord, “yet they prophesy a lie in My name, that I may drive you out, and that you may perish, you and the prophets who prophesy to you.”

-We see this passage that represents a particular part of the story of the nation of Judah.
+We see this passage representing a particular part of the story of the nation of Judah.
 They were surrounded by the army of the king of Babylon Nebuchadnezzar.
 Here is the prophet Jeremiah admonishing them to bring their necks under the yoke of the king of Babylon.
 He was telling them to surrender and to submit to him.
-A bit controversial as this is the first time when probably they were told such a thing.
+It is a bit controversial as this is the first time they were probably told such a thing.
 This was because that was the moment and the time they had to go through, and this was from the Lord.
-This was a time established by Him into their lives.
+This was a time established by Him in their lives.
 It was a result of their life of idolatry and sin they lived in the past.
-There were times in their history when they trusted in the Lord and He delivered them, He gave them a victory.
-This time was different though as they had to surrender.
+There were times in their history when they trusted in the Lord, and He delivered them and gave them a victory.
+This present time was different, though, as they had to surrender.
 This was what was hard for them to believe and accept.
 That’s why Jeremiah told them not to trust in their false prophets who were telling them that they were not going to serve the king of Babylon.
-What the Lord had planned for them was to be submitted to Babylon after which they were going to have their freedom again.
-They had to go through this time of correction and discipline in their life.
-A father who loves his child, disciplines him too (Hebrews 12:7-10).
+What the Lord had planned for them was to be submitted to Babylon, after which they would have their freedom again.
+They had to go through this time of correction and discipline in their lives.
+A father who loves his child disciplines him too (Hebrews 12:7-10).
 He does all of this for his child’s good.
 This is what also the Lord wants to do for us.
-They had to understand that the time they were going to go through was a time of correction which was for their good.
+They had to understand that the time they were about to go through was a time of correction, which was for their good.
 The king and the rulers of Judah didn’t submit to what the Lord was telling them, and all of this became more painful even as some of them lost their lives and most of the nation was taken to exile.
-When we are not disposed to accept what the Lord has planned for us and His correction and time for us, it gets harder and even more pain comes along.
+When we are not disposed to accept what the Lord has planned for us and His correction and time for us, it gets harder, and even more pain comes along.
 What He wants to do is to heal us and restore us in time.
 Not accepting His treatment makes it just harder.
 His purpose for His nation was repentance and mercy.
-We can see it by a passage found in Lamentations 3:21-24
+We can see it in a passage found in Lamentations 3:21-24

 21 This I recall to my mind,